JayFiDev/MarkdownTablegenerator/README.md

 The extension features two different ways to generate Markdown tables:

 * `Markdown: Generate Table`
+Generate a table with number of rows and columns as input.
 * `Markdown: Generate Table with Alignment`

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Generate a table with numbers of rows and colums as input, as well as the alignment of the text in the table

+> Tip: left alignment is standard!

 -------------